 I do my best to accommodate the needs of the families that reach out to me, so please do not hesitate to reach out to me with any clinical or financial questions or concerns you may have.
 Even if I am not able to personally help you, I have a wonderful referral list and can refer you to a counselor that may better suit your needs.
 Either way, you will walk away with some resources to get you pointed in the right direction for support.

 For any other specific questions regarding my fees, please fill out an inquiry on my contact page, here.

 No Surprises Act

 Effective on January 1st, 2022, The No Surprises Act aims to increase price transparency and reduce the likelihood that clients receive “surprise” medical bills.
 It asks providers to inform those clients not using insurance of expected charges for services before the service is provided.
 While it is truly focused on emergency room care, behavioral health care providers are required to give clients not using insurance a “good faith estimate” of costs, which is essentially a simple equation of the session fee multiplied by the amount of tentative sessions.
-The federal government would like me to put this in writing for you in case you do not feel comfortable doing the math on your own.
+The federal government would like me to put this in writing for you.
 Those eligible for this estimate are self-pay clients and those clients who are not using insurance.
 Those using superbills (see my description of superbills above) are not eligible.
 As you can see from the above information regarding my fees, I am upfront and transparent regarding my rates and services and there are no surprises present in my billing structure.
 However, in your first contact with me, please let me know if you are requesting a superbill or a “good faith estimate” of the fees so I can act accordingly.